Do We Need Subsidiarity in Software?: Introduction

 We found that while our participants primarily want their data controlled at the user level, they are more willing to have it controlled at a platform level for browsers, search engines, and social media.
 Among the software we studied, there are generally options that align with user desires for level of control.
 We found the biggest violation of subsidiarity in the chat applications we studied: our participants desired the greatest level of privacy on chat applications, yet the ones we studied engaged in data sharing.
 Our interviews also provided the justifications for when it could be necessary to push control to a higher level, and revealed a desire for increased control at the community level: a level which lies higher than the user level but lower than the platform level.

-The contributions of this paper are as follows: \begin{itemize} \item An argument for why the principle of subsidiarity is a helpful frame for considering ethical questions in computing \item The empirical contributions of our data flow analysis, which provide insight into how various applications could be transmitting our personal data \item The empirical contributions of our user interviews, which provide insight into how computer users view the tradeoffs between personal privacy and convenience \item An analysis of our chosen software platforms through the lens of subsidiarity.
+The contributions of this paper are as follows: \begin{itemize} \item An argument for why the principle of subsidiarity is a helpful frame for considering ethical questions in computing \item The empirical contributions of our data flow analysis, which provide insight into how various applications (including operating systems and software applications not well-studied in previous literature) could be transmitting our personal data \item The empirical contributions of our user interviews, which provide insight into what level of data control computer users view as necessary across different types of software applications and why \item An analysis of our chosen software platforms through the lens of subsidiarity.
 This provides insight into the gaps and opportunities in either amplifying the benefits of centralizing or minimizing risks to empower users across different types of software platforms.
 It additionally models how other technologies could be evaluated in light of subsidiarity \end{itemize}

 Beyond furthering the conversation regarding the ethics of data privacy, we hope this paper will demonstrate the principle of subsidiarity as an effective critical lens through which to promote user flourishing in technology design.
-The principle of subsidiarity can help designers concerned with user well-being promote user autonomy as much as possible, while also being able to discern and justify instances of higher level control for the benefit of the user.
+The principle of subsidiarity can help designers concerned with user well-being promote user autonomy as much as possible, while also being able to discern and justify instances of higher-level control for the benefit of the user.